 Performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 Due to market volatility, current performance may be less or higher than the figures shown.
+Your investment in these options could lose money.
 For the most recent month-end performance information, please log onto myplan.johnhancock.com or call a John Hancock representative at 833-388-6466.